ryanhughes18/SWD500_2018/sessions/session8.0/task.md

 - Figure out how to make a API request to  [https://www.openbrewerydb.org/](https://www.openbrewerydb.org/)
 - How would you store the API URL in a separate file as a constant?
 -  Can you map the breweries using [https://leafletjs.com/](https://leafletjs.com/).
 Try to include the leaflet library using `NPM install --save`
+- Publish your work on githubpages or firebase